denizoglu/bdd/i.SetUpServer.markdown

 ```

 ## 5.2 Test Access Rights
-> **Keeping a root login session open (as you'd not want to lock yourself out of the server)**, let us test the new user:
+> **Keeping a root login session open (as you'd not want to lock yourself out of the server)**, let's test the new user:

 ```bash
 sd@sd-REDUNIX:~$ ssh sd@rubiconmedya.com